Blumed/make-bookmarklets/README.md

 ## A simple bookmarklet generator 🤖

 Bookmarklets are great for micro to macro automation.
-Extend what you can do in the browser the way you see fit.
+Extend what you can do in your browser any way you see fit.

 - [x] All code is ready to go as a bookmarklet, so just write some Javascript and have fun